-The VW desk not only looks striking in my craft studio, but it provides tons of storage for my stash!
+The VW desk not only looks striking in my craft studio, but it provides great storage for my stash!

 I not only love the look of the floating counter but it’s also practical because now I can tuck away a filing cabinet and even my air compressor (both of which are on wheels and easily moveable).

-When we tell people the desk upcycled from kitchen cabinets, it’s quite the conversation starter when we show people our newly built basement!
-The vintage VW that inspired this project is a car that my husband lovingly restored and only drives in the summer; how lucky am I to enjoy it year round in my now-finished craft studio?
+When when we show people our newly built basement and tell them the desk is upcycled from kitchen cabinets, it’s quite the conversation starter!
+The vintage VW that inspired this project is a car that my husband lovingly restored.
+He only drives his VW in the summer.
+So how lucky am I to enjoy it year-round in my new craft studio (see the final reveal)?